Last updated: 1st November 2025

 (b) Through the Platform Services you control the Participating Parties with whom you share links with, or grant access to view and/or share your Content.
 Without limiting Cotiss' obligations under this Agreement, you acknowledge and agree that Cotiss is not responsible, and shall have no liability to you (or any third party) in respect of any Participating Party's access to and use of your Content to the extent that Participating Party has been granted access to your Content by you or any of your Users.

-3.2.
-Acknowledgement: This clause 3.2 shall apply to you if you are granted access to the Platform Services or any Platform Services features as a "Participating Party" by another User of the Cotiss platform (Referring User):
+This clause 3.2 shall apply to you if you are granted access to the Platform Services or any Platform Services features as a "Participating Party" by another User of the Cotiss platform (Referring User):

 (a) If you are granted access to the Platform Services or any Platform Services features by a Referring User as a Participating Party (Participating Party Access), you acknowledge and agree that without limiting clause 2 of these Terms of Service, your access to and use of the Platform Services (and any Content made available to you by the Referring User) is limited to the scope of access to the Cotiss platform granted by the Referring User.
 Participating Party Access is not guaranteed and Cotiss or the applicable Referring User may terminate any Participating Party Access at any time for any reason.

 (b) Notwithstanding anything to the contrary in these Terms of Service, you acknowledge and agree that your access to and use of the Platform Services is provided on an “AS IS” basis without any warranty, indemnity or support and to the fullest extent permitted by law, Cotiss shall have no liability to you or any other person in respect of the Platform Services provided on a Participating Party Access basis.
-To the extent such exclusion of liability is not enforceable under applicable law, then Cotiss' total liability in respect of any Platform Services provided on a Participating Party Access basis shall be limited to NZ$50.
+To the extent such exclusion of liability is not enforceable under applicable law, then Cotiss' total liability in respect of any Platform Services provided on a Participating Party Access basis shall be limited to US$30.

-(c) Notwithstanding anything to the contrary in these Terms of Service, you remain liable to Cotiss for any loss, liability, damage, cost or expense suffered or incurred by Cotiss to the extent arising out of, or in connection with your, or your Users', use of and access to the Platform Services or breach of these Terms of Service.
+(c) Notwithstanding anything to the contrary in these Terms of Service, you remain liable to Cotiss for any loss, liability, damage, cost or expense suffered or incurred by Cotiss to the extent arising out of, or in connection with your, or your Users' use of and access to the Platform Services or breach of these Terms of Service.

-5.1.
-Responsibility for your Content: Without limiting Cotiss' obligations under this Agreement, you acknowledge that you are solely responsible for the accuracy, quality, integrity and legality of your Content and of the means by which you acquired such Content.
+Without limiting Cotiss' obligations under this Agreement, you acknowledge that you are solely responsible for the accuracy, quality, integrity, appropriateness and legality of your Content and of the means by which you acquired such Content.
 You represent and warrant that you have made all disclosures and have all rights, consents and permissions necessary to use your Content with the Platform Services without violating or infringing any applicable law, third-party rights (including Intellectual Property Rights, publicity or privacy rights) or any terms or privacy policies that apply to the Content.

-5.2.
-Prohibited and High Risk Uses: Your Content must not include Prohibited Data and you must not use the Platform Services for High Risk Activities.
+Your Content must not include Prohibited Data and you must not use the Platform Services for High Risk Activities.
 You acknowledge that the Platform Services are not intended to meet any legal obligations for these uses and Cotiss has no liability for Prohibited Data or use of the Platform Services for High Risk Activities.

-5.3.
-Data Use: You grant Cotiss the non-exclusive, worldwide right to use, copy, store, transmit and display your Content, but only as necessary to perform the Services or otherwise comply with its obligations, or enforce its rights, under this Agreement.
+You grant Cotiss the non-exclusive, worldwide right to use, copy, store, transmit and display your Content, but only as necessary to perform the Services or otherwise comply with its obligations, or enforce its rights, under this Agreement.

-5.4.
-Security: Cotiss will use reasonable technical and organisational measures designed to protect the Service and your Content.
+Cotiss will use reasonable technical and organisational measures designed to protect the Service and your Content.
 You may request a copy of Cotiss’ latest System and Organisation Controls (SOC) report.

-5.5.
-Data Export: During the Subscription Term and within 30 days thereafter the end of the Subscription Term, you may export all your Content from the Platform Services using the export features described in the Documentation.
+During the Subscription Term and within 30 days thereafter the end of the Subscription Term, you may export all your Content from the Platform Services using the export features described in the Documentation.
 After this export period ends, Cotiss may delete all remaining Content in accordance with its standard backup schedule and procedures.
 If you elect to proactively delete your account at any time, all associated Content may be deleted permanently.

 Cotiss may suspend your or a User’s access to and use of the Platform Services and related services in the event that Cotiss considers (acting reasonably) that you or any of your Users (as applicable) has breached the terms of this Agreement.
 Cotiss will provide you with reasonable prior notice in advance of any proposed suspension (such period of notice having regard to the nature of the breach), provided that Cotiss is not obliged to give you prior notice of suspension where your or your User’s actions giving rise to the suspension risk harm to other customers or the security, availability or integrity of the Platform Services.
 Once the breach giving rise to Cotiss' right to suspend access to the Platform Services is resolved to Cotiss' reasonable satisfaction, Cotiss will promptly restore access to the Platform Services.